onlytruejames/parallaxCompiler/README.md

 # Module docs

 There is only one function you can use, and that's `compile`.
 It accepts a list and returns a string.
 It formats all the **valid** data.
 If something is incorrect, it *should* ignore it and carry on.
-If it doesn't, put the error on the bug tracker.
+If it doesn't, put the error on the issues section.
 This is how you use it:
 ```python
 parallaxCompiler.compile([
   {"parallax": {